Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the end of your next turn

 </div>

-As you pray, an ally is wrapped in rejuvenating flame, bringing them back from the brink of death.
-Select a creature that is on death's door.
-Until the end of your next turn, the first time that they would die, they are restored to half life instead, and gain stacks of aflame equal to half their life.
+You pray to your god, getting a glimpse of the futures that could be.
+When you cast this prayer, roll a d20.
+Once during the duration of this effect, you may swap the die roll of any attack or skill check with the one you rolled.
+Like with spending a Resolve, you may choose to do this after seeing the immediate effects.

-### Portent of the Phoenix - Miracle
+### Portent of the Future - Miracle

 <div class="tight">